Contents of the article: Properties of a CRM system

 Key features of a CRM system for marketing

 It is intended to help marketing collect, enrich and forward the leads from campaigns, events or the website, for example.
 He continues to work on them.
 Insights from data analytics help marketing target groups more closely narrow down and identify sources for valuable leads.
-(See also the video: Optimally supported by the lead to the job)

 Marketing automation features make it easy for employees to plan, run, track, and evaluate successful campaigns or events.
 In addition, tracking features can generate leads and allow valuable statements about potential customers.
 Uniform templates and transparent material management ensure a “one-customer oriented.